-There is a further £136,000 held within capital grants unapplied account that are not currently allocated to fund specific projects and are therefore not included within the figures above or the opening balances.
-These can only be utilised on projects linked to the original grant allocations.
+There is a further £112,000 held within capital grants unapplied account that is not currently allocated to fund specific projects and is therefore not included within the figures above or the opening balances.
+These can only be utilised on projects linked to the original grant allocations. £750,000 has also been received in relation to a specific Cumbria LEP funded scheme which is not yet in the current programme.